Street names and numbering of properties

 Applications for a new address, to change an existing address, to allocate a new street name or addressing in general can only be made by application form together with the correct fee.
 Payment can be made either by cheque accompanying your application, or by 'phoning (01786) 233660.
 (NB - payment can only be made by 'phone if the application form has been received and registered by Stirling Council.)

 The timescale for processing these applications will vary depending on exactly what has been requested.
 Property naming and numbering can be processed in a few days, street naming however, depending on the need for local consultation can take up to eight weeks.

 Stirling Council, under Section 97 of the Civic Government (Scotland) Act1982, has responsibility for naming and numbering new streets within Stirling Council (including that area within the Loch Lomond and the Trossachs National Park), and the naming and numbering of new buildings erected on an existing street.
 Economy, Planning & Regulation Services undertake this responsibility on behalf of the Council.

 This service is essential for the work of the emergency services, public utilities, postal service and the public in general.

-In selecting a new street name, consideration is given to the previous history and use of the site.
-The local elected members and Community Council are consulted on any proposed street names, prior to the proposal being submitted to the appropriate Council committee for approval.
+In selecting a new street name, consideration is given to the history and previous use of the site, with any proposed names being supplied to both Community Council and Councillors for consideration prior to the proposal being submitted to the appropriate Council committee for approval.